tst-drahamim/roleservice/README.md

 roleservice
 ===========

-Quick and dirty rôles service
+Quick and dirty rôles service - listens on port 3000 and gives JSON responses to /query/?user=redshirt